-- ETS reserves the right to ensure the security of the test content by using electronic detection scanning devices (e.g., hand-held metal detectors/wands).
-Failure to comply will result in dismissal from the test and forfeiture of your test fees.
+- ETS also reserves the right to ensure the security of test content using electronic detection scanning devices (for example, hand-held metal detectors/wands).
+Failure to comply will result in dismissal from the test center, and your test fee will not be refunded.

 - Your photo will be taken and placed at your assigned seat.
-It will also appear on your score report.
+It will also appear on your score reports.

 - You will be asked to sign a required confidentiality agreement.